-- 2. Engage in reprisal or retaliation against: - a.
+- 1. Engage in bullying. - 2.
+Engage in reprisal or retaliation against: - a.
 A victim of bullying; - b.
 An individual who witnesses an alleged act of bullying; - c.
 An individual who reports an alleged act of bullying; or - d.
 An individual who provides information/participates in an investigation about an alleged act of bullying. - 3.
-Knowingly file a false bullying report with the District;
+Knowingly file a false bullying report with the District.